Italy’s cabinet has authorized a national bailout for the USA’s 1/3-largest financial institution, Monte Dei Paschi di Siena.

 Prime Minister Paolo Gentiloni stated his government had accepted a €20bn ($21bn, £17.9bn) fund to assist Italy’s embattled banking zone.

+Under new EU regulations on financial institution bailouts, the bailout will entail a pressured conversion of the financial institution‘s junior bonds into shares.
 A state bailout risks losses for thousands of ordinary retail investors.
 Small buyers are expected to maintain some €2bn of Monte de Paschi’s bonds.

 Related Articles :

-- Top three Ways to Come Up With Topics For Blog Posts
+- Top Three Ways to Come Up With Topics for Blog Posts

 - IS ‘burns Turkish squaddies alive’ in Syria execution video

-But, the government will need to stick to new European Union guidelines designed to forestall taxpayers bearing the brunt of assisting weak banks.
+But the government will need to stick to new European Union guidelines designed to forestall taxpayers bearing the brunt of assisting weak banks.

 It failed ECU stress check in July because of billions of euros of volatile loans on its books, made to clients who cannot manage to pay for to repay them.